FURTHER READING

 MARC CARLSON, “TULSA RACE RIOT PHOTOGRAPHS”

-Marc Carlson, Dean of the McFarlin Library, University of Tulsa, developed this site.
-He is a historical researcher and a librarian.
-He has been researching the Tulsa Race Massacre since 1989.
+Marc Carlson, Dean of the McFarlin Library at the University of Tulsa, developed this site.
+He is a historical researcher and librarian who has been researching the Tulsa Race Massacre since 1989.